 The British ruled over India for more than 200 years.
 During this period, they exploited Indians and drained India’s wealth to England.
 In 1947, they finally left, but not without dividing India into two separate countries.
 Hence, the country of Pakistan was born in 1947.

 The LoC came into existence in 1949 when it was called the cease-fire line.
 The cease-fire line was a result of the Karachi Agreement of 1949 between India and Pakistan, the two newly independent countries.
-The Agreement ended the First Indo-Pak War (1947- 48), also known as the First Kashmir War, which was started by Pakistan due to the wish of its leaders to capture and occupy the then Indian province of Jammu and Kashmir.
+The Agreement ended the First Indo-Pak War (1947- 48), also known as the First Kashmir War, which was started by Pakistan due to the wish of its leaders to capture and occupy the then-Indian province of Jammu and Kashmir.

 Despite the cease-fire agreement, Kashmir remained a bone of contention between the two countries.
 Another war broke out in 1965 which was once again started by Pakistan.
 This time, however, India reacted in kind.
 After being invaded by Pakistan, India invaded Pakistan and almost took Lahore, which was its largest city at the time.
 The Pakistani land that India captured was real estate.
 Pakistan, on the other hand, managed to capture India’s land which was mostly desert (in India’s province of Rajasthan).
 As a result of the war, the Tashkent Agreement was signed in 1966 in Tashkent, USSR (Now in Uzbekistan).

 A major turning point came in 1971 when Pakistan was dismembered by India and a new country Bangladesh was created.
-The episode took place after India defeated Pakistan in the Third Indo-Pakistan war, also known as Bangladesh Liberation War (1971).
+The episode took place after India defeated Pakistan in the Third Indo-Pakistan War, also known as Bangladesh Liberation War (1971).
 The Kashmir region was also involved in the fighting between the two countries.
 As the Indian side won the war, the question of the cease-fire line again came up.

-In 1972, the Simla Agreement was signed between India and Pakistan in which both the nations agreed to turn the cease-fire line into a “Line of Control” (LoC) and observe it as a de facto border that armed conflict should not cross.
+In 1972, the Simla Agreement was signed between India and Pakistan in which both nations agreed to turn the cease-fire line into a “Line of Control” (LoC) and observe it as a de facto border that armed conflict should not cross.
 Any side was prohibited to unilaterally alter the line as per the agreement.

-Since the 1980s, terrorists from Paksitan have repeatedly infiltrated through the LoC into India.
+Since the 1980s, terrorists from Pakistan have repeatedly infiltrated through the LoC into India.
 The porous nature of LoC, due to the mountainous terrain, has resulted in a large number of infiltrators crossing the border easily.
 Hence, the Government of India has constructed a fence along the LoC.
 The fence runs through around 550 km of the 750 km long LoC.
 Along the rest of around 200 km of LoC, due to the uneven terrain, a fence cannot be constructed.
 The LoC is also a region that witnesses many cease-fire violations.

 Difference between LAC and LoC